-West African Peanut soup, Groundnut stew or Maafe.
-All these names refer to the same soup.
-This soup is a staple in most African cuisine as well as some other cultures like Taiwan in East Asia and Virginia in the states.
-It is warm, nourishing and full of flavors.
+West African Peanut soup: This soup is a staple in most African cuisine as well as some other cultures like Taiwan in East Asia and Virginia in the states.
+It is warm, nourishing, and full of flavors.
 It is also very versatile which makes it perfect for any season of the year.

 The west African peanut soup has a wonderful combination of flavors, and it’s loaded with a lot of protein from the Peanuts!
 This recipe couldn’t be easier to make.
 Peanut soup is prepared with the addition of Meat like Chicken, Beef or Lamb, Fish, and vegetables.